 Support Oppose Summary parks opposite the station that can be used for multi-purpose parking.
 Train travellers during the working week and Stadium parking during special events.
 If I can creatively find other options, surely you can!
-The reason I have included you Hon Mark Dreyfus QC MP in this email, is that I know that when any City Council calculates the rates it charges a resident, it annually values a property and then charges the resident accordingly to a specific formula.
+The reason I have included you Hon Mark Dreyfus QC MP in this email, is that I know that when any City Council calculates the rates it charges a resident.
+It annually values a property and then charges the resident accordingly to a specific formula.
 But what concerns me is that this valuation does not stand up when the government or City Council wants to forcefully acquire a property back.
 Why is there such a discrepancy of what people are paid back when a property is forcefully acquired?
 Why do these double standards exist?
-This needs to be addressed such as so many issues that are in the muliis media: the money hungry banks the selective deaf insurance companies, the uncaring age care facilities and the local City Councils who do not reimburse the entitled shall be about a former than the local city councils who do not reimburse the entitled shall be about a former than the council of money hard to resident when money less than the council of money hard to resident when money less than the council of money hard to resident when money hard the council of money hard to resident when money hard the council of money hard to resident to the council of money hard to resident the council of money hard to resident to the council of money hard to resident the council of money hard the council of money hard to resident the council of money hard to resident the council of money hard the council o valued amount of money, back to residents when properties are forced in adjunct.
+This needs to be addressed, such as so many issues that are in the public media: the money hungry banks, the selective deaf insurance companies, the uncaring age care facilities and the local City Councils who do not reimburse the entitled 'valued' amount of money, back to residents when properties are forcefully acquired.
 Thank you for taking the time to read this email.
 There must be a way to work this out with both parties-City of Dandenong and the residents can win!
 I look forward to hearing about some alternative locations when building the proposed Dandenong Stadium 20 > I want to say big NO to the creation of the stadium in Dandenong as already it is very crowded and residents having trouble with robberies, gangs, drugs, attacks and parking problems.
 Please no no no. 21 > Yes!
 22 > My name is and I am a landlord of Cheltenham Road, Dandenong, 3175.
 I agree with Dandenong council to build new stadium.